Trevor-Sandoval/Home_Sales/README.md

 -
 The instructions for this Challenge are divided into the following subsections:

--- Split the Data into Training and Testing Sets

--- Create a Logistic Regression Model with the Original Data
+-- Step 1: Preprocess the Data

+-- Step 2: Compile, Train, and Evaluate the Model

+-- Step 3: Optimize the Model

--- Write a Credit Risk Analysis Report
+-- Step 4: Write a Report on the Neural Network Model

+-- Step 5: Copy Files Into Your Repository

 References: